emqx/eip/active/0010-runq-based-overload-protection.md

 Run queue based overload protection for EMQX.

-EMQX need some mechanism to cool down the node when the node is overloaded.
+EMQX needs some mechanism to cool down the node when the node is overloaded.

 Runq (Erlang VM run queue) is a performance critical metric.
 It is a sign of overloading when the runq number is greater than the number of schedulers for a long period.